 Bring Your Digital Entertainment

-It is always nice to enjoy a movie or a book, especially in long haul flights.
+Enjoying a movie or a book is always nice, especially on long-haul flights.
 Instead of buying a physical book, why don’t you try downloading the digital version?

-if you are not comfortable reading from your phone, there is always the options of using a tablet or a Kindle device.
+If you are not comfortable reading from your phone, you can always use a tablet, an e-notebook, or a Kindle device.

-Some aeroplanes don’t have an individual screen to watch a movie, so taking the time to download your movies before a flight can be useful.
-And don’t forget to bring your own earphones! this way you don’t use the airline’s disposable plastic earphones.
+Some aeroplanes don’t have an individual screen to watch a movie, so taking the time to download your films before a flight can be helpful.
+And don’t forget to bring your earphones!
+This way, you don’t use the airline’s disposable plastic earphones.

 We got this little multipurpose adapter that works well with our electronics everywhere we go.